zedlopez/ifm/Writing with Inform.md

 	A person has a number called height.
 Definition: A man is tall if his height is 72 or more.
 Definition: A woman is tall if her height is 68 or more.

-Inform then judges whether someone is or is not "tall" using different standards for men and for women, and
+Inform then judges whether someone is or is not `tall` using different standards for men and for women, and

 	In the Shop are a tall man and a tall woman.